vishnuprasad3004/FUELFLEX/README.md

 # Firebase configuration
 # Get these from your Firebase project settings:
 # Project settings > General > Your apps > Web app > SDK setup and configuration
-# Ensure NEXT_PUBLIC_FIREBASE_API_KEY is correct to avoid 'auth/api-key-not-valid' errors.
+# CRITICAL: Ensure NEXT_PUBLIC_FIREBASE_API_KEY is correct and valid for your project.
+# This is the most common cause of 'auth/api-key-not-valid' errors.
 NEXT_PUBLIC_FIREBASE_API_KEY=YOUR_FIREBASE_API_KEY
 NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=YOUR_FIREBASE_AUTH_DOMAIN
 NEXT_PUBLIC_FIREBASE_PROJECT_ID=YOUR_FIREBASE_PROJECT_ID